 The 2019 HFMA Region 9 Annual Conference was held in downtown New Orleans November 10-12.
-A well-attended panel on understanding patients and personalizing the financial experience was kicked off by Ryan Hanson from VisitPay, who introduced Michael Rawdan, Sr. Director of Revenue Cycle from St. Luke’s, and Carlos Valcarce, Administrative Director Central Business Office, who runs the revenue cycle at INTEGRIS.
+A well-attended panel on understanding patients and personalizing the financial experience was kicked off by VisitPay, who introduced Michael Rawdan, Sr. Director of Revenue Cycle from St. Luke’s, and Carlos Valcarce, Administrative Director Central Business Office, who runs the revenue cycle at INTEGRIS.

 Customer Experience Matters in Healthcare, Too

 Michael had worked for large organizations outside of healthcare that had a strong focus on the customer.
 He saw that in healthcare, the focus was solely on the clinical experience while ignoring the financial experience, with no awareness of how the patients felt.
 He set out to understand patient satisfaction scores at St. Luke’s, even if they were poor (and they were).
 Patients were confused by their paper statements and wanted access to digital payment solutions in order to manage their household medical expenses, review EOBs, and make their own payment arrangements.
 Data proved Michael’s hypothesis that a better financial experience makes for a better overall care experience and improves patient payments and satisfaction.
 Today, the Net Promoter Score for St. Luke’s shows that patients rate their experience very high—about the same level as top consumer brands like Apple.

 Carlos described a similar aspiration for INTEGRIS, as they hadn’t been proactive in understanding the financial needs and situations of their patients.
 They were able to uncover that patients didn’t understand their bills and couldn’t pay them easily.
 INTEGRIS has now implemented VisitPay, where patients get a seamless branded experience with consolidated EOBs, integration with other healthcare portals, and multiple language options.
 An in-app survey has captured many positive comments.